wombleton/gitlaw-nz/acts/S/Stamp and Cheque Duties Act 1971.md

     Section 86L: inserted, on 1 August 1991, by section 2 of the Stamp and Cheque Duties Amendment Act (No 2) 1991 (1991 No 76).

+    Section 86L(1): amended, on 17 July 2013 (applying to refunds of levies paid on or after this date), by [section 150][198] of the Taxation (Livestock Valuation, Assets Expenditure, and Remedial Matters) Act 2013 (2013 No 52).

-    Section 86L(1A): inserted, on 7 October 1998 (applying to levies paid in error or in excess on and after 1 April 2000), by [section 83(1)][197] of the Taxation (Simplification and Other Remedial Matters) Act 1998 (1998 No 101).
+    Section 86L(1A): inserted, on 7 October 1998 (applying to levies paid in error or in excess on and after 1 April 2000), by [section 83(1)][199] of the Taxation (Simplification and Other Remedial Matters) Act 1998 (1998 No 101).

-    Section 86L(2): replaced (with effect on 1 August 2010), on 21 December 2010, by [section 183][198] of the Taxation (GST and Remedial Matters) Act 2010 (2010 No 130).
+    Section 86L(2): replaced (with effect on 1 August 2010), on 21 December 2010, by [section 183][200] of the Taxation (GST and Remedial Matters) Act 2010 (2010 No 130).

 ##### 86M Relief in cases of serious hardship

 *   \[Repealed\]

-    Section 86M: repealed, on 27 March 2001, by [section 75(1)][199] of the Taxation (Beneficiary Income of Minors, Services-Related Payments and Remedial Matters) Act 2001 (2001 No 4).
+    Section 86M: repealed, on 27 March 2001, by [section 75(1)][201] of the Taxation (Beneficiary Income of Minors, Services-Related Payments and Remedial Matters) Act 2001 (2001 No 4).

 ##### 86N Offence to give false information

 *   \[Repealed\]

-    Section 86N: repealed, on 26 July 1996, by [section 21][200] of the Stamp and Cheque Duties Amendment Act 1996 (1996 No 60).
+    Section 86N: repealed, on 26 July 1996, by [section 21][202] of the Stamp and Cheque Duties Amendment Act 1996 (1996 No 60).

 ## Part 7
 Miscellaneous offences